stridecolossus/JOVE/panama.md

 Note that for the moment the demo is not querying or registering the surface extensions for the operating system (since we have yet to implement support for arrays).

-However the demo fails since it requires marshalling support for structures, the subject of the next section.
+However the demo will fail since it requires marshalling support for structures, the subject of the next section.

 ### Structures